maxbrunsfeld/vim-yankstack/README.md

 ## Changelog ##

+### 1.0.3 (2012-05-04):
+  - Fix bug when overwriting text in select mode.
+This was causing problems for snipMate users.

 ### 1.0.2 (2012-4-20):
   - Add test coverage using rspec and [vimbot](https://github.com/maxbrunsfeld/vimbot)!
   - Perfect the behavior of the yankstack when pasting over text in visual